Digital-Peak/DPDocker/webserver/README.md

 ## Execute
 To start the web server, execute the following command:

-`./run.sh [db-type] [rebuild]`
+`./run.sh [--DB db-type] [--MYSQL_DBVERSION mysql-db-version] [--POSTGRES_DBVERSION postgres-db-version] [--REBUILD rebuild]`

 Example

+`./run.sh --DB mysql --MYSQL_DBVERSION 5.6`

+or

-`./run.sh postgres rebuild`
+`./run.sh --DB postgres --POSTGRES_DBVERSION 13 --REBUILD rebuild`

+All attributes are optional.

-- The db-type attribute is optional.
-You can use either _mysql_ or _postgres_.
-If set then the joomla installations will be installed with the respective driver.
+- `db-type`: You can use either _mysql_ or _postgres_.
+If set then the Joomla installations will be installed with the respective driver. _mysql_ is loaded by default.
+- `*-db-version`: You can use supported tags on hub.docker:  [_mysql_](https://hub.docker.com/_/mysql) or [_postgres_](https://hub.docker.com/_/postgres).
+If set then the Joomla installations will be installed with the respective driver. _latest_ is loaded by default.
-- The rebuild argument is optional, if set then the whole web server is rebuild and you have a clean setup as when you started it for the first time.
+- `rebuild`; If set then the whole web server is rebuild and you have a clean setup as when you started it for the first time.
+The option must be selected if the database changes.

 ## Internals
 When starting the web server, there are four docker containers executed.
 An Apache web server, a MySQL server, a phpMyAdmin server, a postgres server, a pgAdmin server and a Mailcatcher.
 All of them are out of the box ready to use.